Azzaxy1/Azzaxy1/README.md

 ### Informatics Engineering Graduate | Best Thesis Award Recipient | Software Engineer

-An Informatics Engineering graduate specializing in building high-performance web and mobile applications.
+An Informatics Engineering graduate specializing in building web and mobile applications.
 As the recipient of the **Best Thesis Award**, I have a proven ability to deliver high-quality, well-researched software solutions.

 My core expertise lies in the **React ecosystem (React.js, Next.js, React Native)** and TypeScript, with extensive experience in creating scalable applications and integrating RESTful APIs.